JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made hunters attack Tung and Barabus turn off Potence more often.
 Fixed pier water, warehouse ladder and several interesting places.
 Corrected some mistakes in the walkthrough and other text issues.
-Fixed conversation triggers and movements afterwards on five maps.

 v10.8                                                  21.03.2021
 -----